for certification include the following:

 - So as to protect nearby general public property and the environment

 In addition, I will:

-iv.
-Make my management aware if I have safety concerns relating to the lifting operations that I am performing
+- Make my management aware if I have safety concerns relating to the inspections operations that I am performing

-vi.
-Not misrepresent or knowingly deceive others concerning my experience or the capabilities of myself or the crane that I am operating
+- Not misrepresent or knowingly deceive others concerning my experience or the capabilities of myself or the crane I am operating or inspecting

-vii.
-Not misrepresent or misuse my certification card or the NCCCO logo, which are the property of NCCCO; I understand that I must return the card to NCCCO immediately if requested to do so
+- Not misrepresent or misuse my certification card or the NCCCO logo, both of which are the property of NCCCO; and I understand that I must return the card to NCCCO immediately if required to do so

 NCCCO’S Ethics and Discipline Committee is responsible for establishing and implementing standards of conduct, such as ethical standards and policies and procedures for disciplinary action.
 Grounds for revocation of certification status shall include, but not be limited to, the following: